2023 Best Value Allied Health Services Undergraduate Certificate Schools in the Rocky Mountains Region

 Our analysis found North Idaho College to be the best value school for allied health & medical assisting services students who want to pursue a undergraduate certificate in the Rocky Mountains Region .
 NIC is a small public school located in the city of Coeur d'Alene.

-The excellent undergraduate certificate programs at College of Western Idaho helped the school earn the #2 place on this year’s ranking of the best value allied health & medical assisting services schools in the Rocky Mountains Region .
-Located in the rural area of Nampa, CWI is a public college with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend College of Western Idaho.
+The school came in at #2 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in the Rocky Mountains Region list.
+Located in the rural area of Nampa, CWI is a public school with a moderately-sized student population.

-Out-of-state tuition fees for undergraduate students at College of Southern Idaho are $6,840 per year.
+The average tuition and fees for an out-of-state undergraduate student at College of Southern Idaho are $6,840 a year.

 A rank of #5 on this year’s list means Casper College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
 Casper College is a small public school located in the city of Casper.